joshgerdes/jekyll-uno/_posts/2021-12-03-azure-nat-gateway.md

 [https://gist.github.com/lukemurraynz/469bf56e8287d5742ddddfd5c8affd15](https://ifconfig.me/ "https://ifconfig.me/")

-It can be deployed by opening PowerShell _(after_ [_Bicep is installed_](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#windows "Install Bicep tools") _using the PowerShell method)_ and logging into your Azure and running the following _(replace RGNAME with the name of the Resource Group you will be deploying it to)_:
+It can be deployed by opening PowerShell _(after_ [_Bicep is installed_](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#windows "Install Bicep tools"){:target="_blank"} _using the PowerShell method)_ and logging into your Azure and running the following _(replace RGNAME with the name of the Resource Group you will be deploying it to)_:

 _When you are actually ready to deploy, remove the -Whatif at the end.
 Then you can go into the resource and add the Public IP/prefix.
 PowerShell will prompt you for the name of the NAT Gateway and be created in the same location as the Resource Group by default._